alosadagrande/acm-cnf/README.md

 # Deploy and configure CNF operators the gitops way with ACM

-The idea is to use **Advanced Cluster Management for Kubernetes** (ACM) to automate the installation of the CNF operators and their specific configuration in the target clusters.
+The aim of this work is using **Advanced Cluster Management for Kubernetes** (ACM) to automate the installation of the CNF operators and their specific configuration in the target clusters.

-Basically:
+The process is basically summed up in:

 * The **installation** of CNF operators is done using ACM policies.
-* The **configuration** of CNF operators is done using RHACM GitOps approach where the configuration is applied from a Git repository.
+* The **configuration** of CNF operators is done using ACM GitOps approach where the configuration is applied from a Git repository.
 Therefore, we will make use of Channels, Subscriptions, Applications and PlacementRules objects to tell ACM to configure our CNF components.

 ## Prerequisities